blognami/blognami/packages/blognami/README.md

 # Welcome to Blognami

-A slick web framework for Node.js.
+A slick CMS for Node.js.

 ## License